 One user I interviewed, Sam, shared: "I use different keyboards for different purposes.
 For general typing and casual conversations, I use an AI keyboard with smart replies.
 But when I'm doing banking or entering passwords, I switch to a simple keyboard with no cloud features."

 The good news?
-The industry is moving toward more privacy-conscious approaches as users demand better data protection.
-Many keyboards now offer local AI processing that keeps your data on your device while still providing smart features.
+The industry has shifted significantly toward privacy-conscious approaches.
+Regulatory pressure from GDPR, California's privacy laws, and growing user awareness have pushed keyboard developers to prioritize data protection.
+Many keyboards now offer sophisticated local AI processing that keeps your data on your device while still providing smart features—something that seemed impossible just a few years ago.

 Smart replies aren't perfect—not by a long shot.
 Despite their convenience, they come with some significant limitations that are worth understanding.